 Through its NFL Grassroots Field Grant Program, the NFL Foundation provides non-profit, neighborhood-based organizations with financial and technical assistance to improve the quality, safety, and accessibility of local football fields.
 The grant program is offered through a partnership with the Local Initiatives Support Corporation (LISC), which provides technical assistance and manages the initiative.

 The grant program provides matching grants of up to $200,000 for capital improvement projects.
 In order to be eligible for an NFL Grassroots grant, projects must be sponsored by community-based, 501(c)(3) non-profit organizations or middle or high schools.
-Additionally, the organizations applying for matching funds must be located specifically and exclusively within NFL Target Markets, currently listed in the 2012 NFL Grassroots Grant Application and serve low to moderate income areas within those markets.
+Additionally, the organizations applying for matching funds must be located specifically and exclusively within NFL Target Markets, currently listed in the NFL Foundation Grassroots Program RFP and serve low to moderate income areas within those markets.

 In order to be eligible for the NFL Grassroots Program, organizations applying for grant funds must meet all of the criteria listed below: